Grades and Reports

 To qualify for the “I” grade, a student must have satisfactory academic standing, be doing at least “C” work in the class up to point that the Incomplete is requested, and submit a written request with a plan for completion, approved by the instructor, stating the reason for the delay in completing the work.
 Arrangements for the “I” grade must be made prior to the final examination or prior to the final class meeting if there is no final exam.
 One may not receive an “Incomplete” in a semester in which he or she is already on academic probation.
 Instructors or departments may restrict work completion to a timeframe prior to the end of following regular semester.

-International students must speak with the International Programs Office to determine the impact of an Incomplete on visa status.
+International students must speak with their advisor to determine the impact of an Incomplete on visa status.

 A Grade of “IE”